stacks-network/stacks-core/sip/sip-001-burn-election.md

 ## 5. Fair mining pools

-Related to point 3, it is difficult to participate in block mining in proof-of-work blockchain.
+Related to point 3, it is difficult to participate in block mining in a proof-of-work blockchain.
 This is because a would-be miner needs to lock up a huge initial amount of capital in dedicated mining hardware, and a miner receives no rewards for blocks that are not incorporated into the main chain.
 Joining a mining pool is a risky alternative, because the pool operator can simply abscond with the block reward or dole out block rewards in an unfair way.

 The Stacks blockchain addresses this problem in two ways: by providing a provably-fair way to mine blocks in a pool, and by distributing some rewards to runner-up leaders as part of its election algorithm.
 To implement mining pools, users aggregate their individually-small burns to produce a large burn, which in turn gives them all a non-negligeable chance to mine a block.
 The leader election protocol is aware of these burns, and rewards users proportional to their contributions _without the need for a pool operator_.
 This both lowers the barrier to entry in participating in mining, and removes the risk of operating in traditional mining pools.
 A similar technique is used to give runner-up miners a (smaller) share in the block reward.

 ## Assumptions

 Given the design goals, the Stacks leader election protocol makes the following
 assumptions:

 * Deep forks in the burn chain are exponentially rarer as a function of their length.

 * Deep forks in the burn chain occur for reasons unrelated to the Stacks protocol execution.
 That is, miners do not attempt to manipulate the execution of the Stacks protocol by reorganizing the burn chain.

 * Burn chain miners do not censor all Stacks transactions (i.e. liveness is possible).

 * At least 2/3 of the Stacks leader candidates (measured by burn weight) are correct and honest.

 * The majority of users (by burn weight) who help leaders get elected only help known-honest leaders.

 # Protocol overview